paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_7.jpg)

-At the next screen click `Download and print recovery codes`.
+At the next screen click `Download` recovery codes.
 These will allow you to get back into your account if you lose your phone.
-Do print them out, keep them somewhere safe, and delete the file.
+Do print them out, keep them somewhere safe or safe them in a password manager, and delete the file.

+Click `Enable two-factor authentication`.

 ### Open and authenticate GitHub desktop

 Open the GitHub Desktop app.
-At the opening screen, click `Continue`:
+At the opening screen, click `Sign into GitHub Com`:

 ![](img/class4_8.jpg)